waynedog74/content/web server/How to Setup Nginx as loadbalancer for Apache or Tomcat for HTTP,HTTPS.md

 ---
-Title: How To Set Up Nginx Load Balancing
+Title: How to Setup Nginx as loadbalancer for Apache or Tomcat for HTTP/HTTPS
-Date: 11-15-2016 18:01
+Date: 2017-01-12 13:44
 Category: web server
-Tags: nginx
+Tags: nginx, tomcat, apache
 Authors: sedlav
 ---